 I hope to see a few of you there.
 Thanks, again, for letting us have this forum to remember and memorialize our Bloomington friends.

-And Bobby (Robert), like that seven page memorial that I gave to your mother as shared memories and impressions of you back in 2001, I will end this part by saying:
+And my friend who graduated from BHSN, like that seven page memorial that I gave to your mother as shared memories and impressions of you back in 2001, I will end this part by saying: